10 Best Countries To Visit On A Jamaican Passport

 Now, an article I have never really thought of, thanks to you and your feedback.
 I am sharing 10 Best Countries to Visit On a Jamaican Passport.

 It is such a pleasure to share this knowledge with you all.
 But, remember, I am writing this for me, but also for you, so if there are any more topics or blog post you would like for me to cover, please do not hesitate to drop me a quick Facebook message, email or an Instagram comment.
 I am reading and I am responding.

 I have selected these countries to which I have had first-hand experience with.
 These are also countries that wouldn’t require too much hassle to visit coming from Jamaica or the other Caribbean Islands.

 Here are 10 Best Countries To Visit on A Jamaican Passport, all of which are visa-free.
 For me, the visa-free part is like music to the ear.

 You needed a visa to visit Brazil until February of last year.
 Now, it’s all visa-free.
 Before we go any futher, be sure to be following my Instagram account for the latest travel updates.

 Now, back to Brazil.
 I was just here for the 2016 Rio Olympics.
 You can read about it here: Rio 2016 Volunteer

 This, however, was my second time visiting the country and it is probably one of my favourites in South America.
 The people are great; they are friendly, welcoming and the country is beautiful.

-2.CubaThis is only 90-miles away from Jamaica and a total opposite to what we are used to.
+Cuba is only 90-miles away from Jamaica and a total opposite of what we are used to.
 If you want to feel as if you are back in the 1950’s, add Cuba to your list of visa-hassle-free countries to visit.